Mentoring the Next Generation

 - Maintain a culture, rhythm, and agricultural practice that provides a high quality of life for both people and animals

-- Have time and capacity to instruct an apprentice and give him or her meaningful feedback
+- Have time and capacity to instruct an apprentice and give them meaningful feedback

-- Have a payroll systems compliant with the requirements of the IRS and state taxation division
+- Have a payroll system compliant with the requirements of the IRS and state taxation division

 - Have adequate, safe apprentice housing, independent of mentor housing